Skip to main content

 Research suggests that the standard American diet is energy rich but nutrient poor.

 When it comes to food, energy means calories.
-You may have heard the term "empty calories", which means a food provides calories but very few nutrients.
-Nutrient dense foods are rich in various nutrients but relatively low in calories.
+You may have heard the term "empty calories," which means a food provides calories but very few nutrients.
+Nutrient-dense foods are rich in various nutrients but relatively low in calories.

 What are nutrients?

-There are six essential nutrients our bodies need: carbohydrates, fats, proteins, vitamins, minerals and water.
+There are six essential nutrients our bodies need:

 These nutrients fall into two different categories: macronutrients and micronutrients.
 Protein, carbohydrate and fat are macronutrients.
 Our bodies require macronutrients in large amounts and they provide our bodies with energy.